Scentre Group: History

 In April 2012, it was announced that Westfield Group would sell seven 'non-core' property assets to Starwood Capital Group for A$1 billion and one other property to an undisclosed buyer for A$147 million.
 The funds would be used to repay debt and invest in businesses offering higher return.
 The sales were expected completed by November 2013.

 In June 2014, Westfield Group, one of the world's largest shopping centre companies, restructured to create two, new independent companies: Scentre Group and Westfield Corporation.
 Scentre Group was created to own and manage the company's interests in Australia and New Zealand.
-Westfield Corporation owns and manages Westfield shopping centres in the United States and the United Kingdom.
-Although Westfield Group has evolved into two separate companies, the consumer branding will remain the same for Scentre Group's shopping centre portfolio.
+Westfield Corporation owns and manages Westfield shopping centres in the United States, United Kingdom, and Europe.
+Although Westfield Group has evolved into two separate companies, the consumer branding remained the same for Scentre Group's shopping centre portfolio.

 In October 2015, Frank Lowy stepped down as the chairman of Scentre Group following 55 years in charge.

+Footfall at the group's shopping centres rose 9.8% to 314 million in 2023 in the first half of the year after adding new entertainment in collaboration with Disney and Netball Australia.
+Centres are 99% occupied, with 1,576 new leases signed in the half year.

+On the afternoon of 13 April 2024, a man entered Westfield Bondi Junction in Sydney and stabbed at least 18 people, killing 5 female patrons and a male centre security guard.
+The incident sent the centre into lockdown and shoppers to take cover in stores.
+A lone police officer arrived and fatally shot the perpetrator.

+The company's figures for 2023: operating funds (FFO) of $1,094.2 million and profit of $174.9 million.
+The group's portfolio is valued at $34.3bn and partner sales totalled a record $28.4bn (up 6.4% on 2022).

 Current operations

-Scentre Group currently has interests in total assets worth A$38.6 billion, owning 42 shopping malls in Australia and New Zealand − with over 3.8 million square meters of retail space.
+Scentre Group currently has interests in total assets worth A$38.6 billion, owning 42 shopping centres in Australia and New Zealand − with over 3.8 million square metres of retail space.